CAxMan/docs-and-training/workflow_creation/utilities_plm_webclient.md

    alt="Context menu on files" />
 </p>

 When you click "Select File" menu item, PLM web client is closed.
-Service dysplayHtml passes GSS identifier of selected file to the next workflow step.
+Service displayHtml passes GSS identifier of selected file to the next workflow step.